 Then, you are quite simply missing the biggest trick on them all.

-The purpose of your website is to act as the hub of your business.
+The purpose of your website and landing pages is to act as the hub of your business.
 Your site operates as the interface between your marketing and sales activity.

 It is a platform onto which you want to direct your target buyers, to inform and engage them with useful content and resource, progressing them towards a buying decision and ultimately, inducing them to take a positive action towards your goal of having them exchange money for your products or services.

-We term this online action as a conversion – a measureable, identifiable action taken on your website by a user (prospect), underpinned with a financial imperative.
+We term this online action as a conversion – a measurable, identifiable action taken on your website by a user (prospect), underpinned with a financial imperative.

 The success of a website and how it converts, depends to a large part on its content.
-Content needs to resonate with your prospects and provide a positive user experience – to add value.
+Quality content needs to resonate with your prospects and provide a positive user experience – to add value.

 The delivery method of the content in converting visitors, also plays a role in the success of your website and helps to move prospects towards their conversion goals.